 Michael Brownrigg: Michael Brownrigg is a cultural historian of early twentieth-century America.
 He is especially interested in emotion as an historical agent.
 A recent PhD from Northwestern University, Michael’s dissertation traced the formation of an antinarcotic consensus that crystallized by the late nineteenth century, showing how contemporaries mobilized disgust, shame, sympathy, and grief to construct the white male morphine addict as abject, generating demands for national interventions to secure ideals of normative masculinity as well as the socioeconomic order presided over by white men.
 He can be reached at email@example.com.

 Peder Clark: Peder Clark is a historian of modern Britain, with research interests in drugs, subcultures, health, everyday life, and visual culture.
-He completed his PhD in 2019 at the London School of Hygiene and Tropical Medicine (LSHTM) and he is currently a Research Associate at the University of Strathclyde.
+He completed his PhD in 2019 at the London School of Hygiene and Tropical Medicine (LSHTM) and and holds a position at the University of Strathclyde.
 His current research focuses on Ecstasy (MDMA) and ‘raving’ in Britain between 1985 and 2000.
 He tweets @pederclark

 Brooks Hudson: Brooks is a PhD student studying American history at Southern Illinois University, specializing in the transformation of law, culture, and medicine from the Gilded Age to the Great Depression.
 His dissertation traces the evolution of America’s first opiate crisis and the reaction to it.
 It highlights how this period was pivotal in solidifying a criminal justice approach regarding narcotic use, and, more importantly, the ways it expanded law enforcement’s ability to surveil and police personal behavior.
 He received his B.A. from Murray State University, winning the Beasley Award for outstanding undergraduate.
 He completed his M.A. at MSU in 2017.
 His M.A. thesis examined cultural mythologies of the Gilded Age.
 Email Brooks at Austbrook.firstname.lastname@example.org